suresh-gandhi/Problem-Solving/Linked Lists/Remove Duplicates from Sorted List.md

             duplicates = first;

-            //Move duplicates forward if it has same value as first
+            //Move duplicates forward until it has same value as first or it is NULL

-            //And duplicates must not be NULL too while( duplicates    &&   duplicates->val == first->val )
+            while( duplicates    &&   duplicates->val == first->val )
                 duplicates = duplicates->next;  //Memory leakage